 Make a Difference Day

 On the third Saturday of October each year, St. Mary Immaculate parishioners engage in service projects held on parish grounds and in various communities, reaching out to others with the heart of Christ.
 The day begins with morning Mass and a special blessing of volunteers.
-The various service projects take place between 8:30 am and 3:30 pm.
-Volunteers and their families are invited for a free lunch, which is served in the Gym from 11:00 am until 2:00 pm.
+The various service projects take place between 9:30 a.m. and 3:45 p.m.
+Project sign ups start in September.

 The diverse complexities and issues of our society and culture, combined with the needs of our parish community, have necessitated a Professional Pastoral Counselor.
 Since January 2001, St. Mary’s has provided an option for you to consider a person we recommend as a source for family, child and/or marital counseling needs.
 Counseling is a non-judgmental, safe way to look at choices, to see if the consequences of those choices are in alignment with values and goals.
 Confidentiality is guaranteed.